Acetylcysteine Nebulizer solution

 What is this medicine?

 ACETYLCYSTEINE (a se teel SIS teen) is a drug that loosens and thins mucus in the lungs.
 It is used to make breathing easier in patients with bronchitis, cystic fibrosis, emphysema, tuberculosis, or other lung problems.
-It is also used after an acetaminophen overdose to prevent liver damage.

 How should I use this medicine?